Moritz Abraham

 Constantinople

-In the summer of 1908, Moritz and his brother Haim left Ruschuk and moved to Constantinople.
+In 1906, Moritz and his brother Haim left Ruschuk and moved to Constantinople.

-The event is mentioned in by David Rimon's "HaMaccabi Be'Artzot HaBalkan" (The Maccabi in Balkan States), p96:
+Their arrival in the capital is mentioned—albeit with an incorrect date—in David Rimon's "HaMaccabi Be'Artzot HaBalkan" (The Maccabi in Balkan States):

 "A few weeks after the Young Turk Revolution [July 1908], the brothers Haim Abraham and Moritz Abraham, members of Maccabi Ruschuk in Bulgaria, came to Constantinople.
 The brothers immediately went to work and devoted much of their time and energy to the development of the association."

-In Constantinople, Moritz owned a succesful import/export business with his oldest brother, Haim, fittingly called "Abraham Freres".
-The company imported a variety of small manufactured products from Germany and neighboring countries, such as razor blades, iron padlocks, shoe polish and paper envelopes all over the Levant.
+In Constantinople, Moritz owned a succesful business with his oldest brother, Haim, fittingly called "Abraham Frères".
+They were brokers who sourced a variety of small manufactured products from Germany and neighboring countries, including razor blades, iron padlocks, shoe polish, and paper envelopes.

-He was variously described as "Commissionaire" (in the French language "Annuaire Oriental"), "Merchant", or wholesale merchant.
+Moritz was variously described as "Négociant-Commissionnaire", "Commissionnaire" (in the French language "Annuaire Oriental"), "Merchant", "Négociant" (in the 1921 and 1922 Annuaire Oriental), or "Wholesale Merchant".

 Maccabi in Constantinople

-Moritz was involved with the Ruschuk Maccabi Sports Club, as noted by David Rimon.
-In the family collection is this card, celebrating the 10th anniversary of the "Israelitischer Turnverein Konstantinopel".
-It's not clear what was Moritz's connection with this event, however, since belonged to Maccabi in Bulgaria, he may have participated in some fashion to the anniversary in Constantinople.
+Moritz had been involved with the Ruschuk Maccabi Sports Club, as noted by David Rimon.
+In the family collection is this postcard, celebrating the 10th anniversary of the "Israelitischer Turnverein Konstantinopel".
+It's not clear what Moritz's connection with this event was, however, since belonged to Maccabi in Bulgaria, he may have participated in some fashion to the anniversary in Constantinople.

 Card: Tenth Anniversary of the Israelitischer Turnverein Konstantinopel